-There is perhaps no other musical ensemble more closely associated with the history and tradition of European classical music than the Vienna Philharmonic.
-In the course of the past 175 years, the musicians of this most prominent orchestra of the capital city of music have experienced and influenced the course of musical history around the world.
-Even to this day, prominent soloists and conductors refer to the unique ‘Viennese sound’ as the outstanding quality that sets it apart from other orchestras.
+There is perhaps no other musical ensemble more closely associated with the history and traditions of European classical music than the Vienna Philharmonic.
+Over the course of the last 178 years, the musicians of this most prominent orchestra in the capital city of music have experienced and influenced a musical history that is unique, thanks to its association with a large number of outstanding composers and interpreters.

-Rolex has been the exclusive sponsor of the Vienna Philharmonic since 2008.
+Rolex has been the exclusive partner of the Vienna Philharmonic since 2008.